2024-2025 Course Catalog

 Biochemistry

 ProfessorsE.
-De Stasio (Biology, The Raymond H. Herzog Professor of Science), S. Debbert (Chemistry)
+De Stasio (Biology, The Raymond H. Herzog Professor of Science) (on leave term(s) III), S. Debbert (Chemistry)

 Associate professorsK.
-Dickson (Biology) (on leave term(s) I), D. Martin (Physics, chair)
+Dickson (Biology), D. Martin (Physics, chair)

 Assistant professorK.
 Culhane (Chemistry)

-The biochemistry curriculum includes a strong foundation in the basic sciences, core courses central to the field, and electives that enable students to explore aspects of biochemistry in sub-fields of their choice.
-Most courses include an intensive laboratory experience, supported by equipment in biology, chemistry, and physics.
-Experimental work becomes progressively more sophisticated and creative in advanced courses as students gain insight to the primary literature and cutting-edge laboratory techniques.
-Students are strongly encouraged to engage in summer research, either in an academic setting—at Lawrence or another institution—or in industry.
+The biochemistry curriculum includes a strong foundation in the natural sciences, core courses central to the field, and electives that enable students to explore aspects of biochemistry in sub-fields of their choice.
+Experimental work becomes progressively more sophisticated and creative in advanced courses as students gain insight into the primary literature and cutting-edge laboratory techniques.
+Majors are strongly encouraged to engage in summer research, either in an academic setting—at Lawrence or another institution—or in industry.

 Required for the major in biochemistry